lsst-dm/dmtn-003/index.rst

 - lsst-dist - launchDistributors.sh - starts the distributor node processes on lsst-dist (22 processes)
 - lsst-ocs - ocsFileNode.py - starts a server the delivers files to replicator jobs that request them.

 There are two HTCondor pools.
-The Replicator pool is set up with lsst-rep as the master node, and lsst-rep1 and lsst-rep2 containing  11 HTCondor slots each.
-The Worker pool is setup with lsst-work as the master node, and lsst-run1 through lsst-run15 running 189 HTCondor slots in total.
+The Replicator pool is set up with lsst-rep as the central manager, and lsst-rep1 and lsst-rep2 containing  11 HTCondor slots each.
+The Worker pool is setup with lsst-work as the central manager, and lsst-run1 through lsst-run15 running 189 HTCondor slots in total.

 Workflow
 --------